artefactory/AreYouRedis/README.md

 ### 3 - Topic evolution

-Finally, the code used to generate the different graphs (topic evolution, prediction of the trend) can be found in the [topic evolution](https://github.com/artefactory/AreYouRedis/blob/master/app/features/topic_evolution.py) script.
+Finally, the code used to generate the different graphs (topic evolution, prediction of the trend & arc graph) can be found in the [topic evolution](https://github.com/artefactory/AreYouRedis/blob/master/app/features/topic_evolution.py) script.

 ### Repository Structure